Plotting utilities and functions¶

 orget_display_lines

 .
-Supported options are ‘spacetime’, ‘preserved’, and ‘stratigraphy’.
+Supported options are ‘spacetime’, ‘preserved’, and ‘stratigraphy’.factor (

 xmin, xmax, ymin, ymax – Values to use as limits on a plot.
 Use with, for example,